 Each year, approximately 10,000 Irish people have a stroke.

-I’m not trying to scare you with these facts just to reassure you that you’re not alone…and that you’ve come to the right place.
+By the way, I’m not trying to scare you with all of these statistics, I’m just trying to reassure you that you’re not alone… and that you’ve come to the right place.

 If you have suffered a stroke or are looking into life insurance for somebody else, you’ll find this article on getting life insurance after a stroke useful.

-Many of our customers have successfully obtained life insurance after a stroke.
+I’m glad to say that most of our customers have successfully obtained life insurance or mortgage protection after a stroke.

 This means getting life insurance has similarities to to getting life insurance after a heart attack.

-The most common factors the life insurance companies look when they decide if they can offer cover (known as underwriting) are:
+The most common factors the life insurance companies look when they decide if they can offer cover are:

 If you’ve had two or more strokes, a decline is likely.

-A stroke plus continued heavy smoking and/or diabetes and/or heart disease will result in a decline.
+If you have a had a stroke and you continue heavy smoking and/or diabetes and/or heart disease will result in a decline.

-If you’re lucky to get cover, you’ll pay upwards of double what somebody with no health issues would pay.
+If cover is possible, you’ll pay upwards of double what somebody with no health issues would pay.

 The insurers will automatically decline applications for Serious Illness Cover and Income Protection Cover but you may be able to get cancer only cover.